danielpowney/interaction-studio-react-website/README.md

 3. IS updates store which React component subscribes to
 4. Server side rendered React component which uses Event API and server side campaigns

-The corresponding React components are located in the /public/js folder.

 ### 1. IS replaces placeholder React component content

 HTML contains a div `<div id="banner1"></div>` which is configured as a content zone in the sitemap.
-The JavaScript file banner-with-cta3.js attaches a placeholder React component to the element.
+The JavaScript file banner1-placeholder.js attaches a placeholder React component to the element.

 The React component shouldComponentUpdate() returns false which allows IS to manipulate the DOM.
 The IS web template replaces the React component HTML with campaign generated HTML.